 - Attending a consultation with a Plastic Surgeon (phone 0388491444 to schedule a no-obligation discussion)

 - Discussing the PROS and CONS of different skin reduction and body-contouring surgery options

-- An analysis of your skin concerns (photos may be taken for further discussions)
+- Any skin concerns will be analysed (photos may be taken for further discussions)

 - You’ll then get a customised surgery plan and cost quote – plus suggestions for staging multiple procedures if required

 What does body contouring surgery cost in Melbourne?

 - Surgery price quotes have an expiry date as medical costs in Australia can change rapidly

 - Prices for your skin surgery / plastic surgery will remain valid for a certain length of time (30 to 90 days)